Sean Hughes (comedian): Career

-Film and television drama
+Film and television

 Hughes had a small role in the film The Commitments (1991), playing a record producer.

 In 1992, he had his own TV show, Sean's Show, ostensibly set in his own home.
 It received a nomination for the 1992 British Comedy Award for Best Channel 4 Sitcom.
 Series one of Sean's Show has been released on DVD.
-Later, he recorded a series of brief programmes called Sean's Shorts, in which he toured England, visiting many of the country's towns and cities, visiting local places of interest and meeting local people.
+Later, he recorded a series of brief programmes called Sean's Shorts, in which he toured England, visiting many of the country's towns and cities, seeing local places of interest and meeting local people.
 He appeared in the film Snakes and Ladders shot in Dublin, and released in 1996.

 From 1996 to 2002, he was a team captain on the BBC2 comedy quiz show Never Mind the Buzzcocks, alongside Phill Jupitus and Mark Lamarr.
-He can be seen during Terrorvision's music video for their single "Tequila" from 1999 and in the video for The Cure's 1996 single, "The 13th".
+He can be seen during Terrorvision's music video for their single "Tequila" from 1999 and in the video for The Cure's 1996 single "The 13th".
 He appeared in the 2010 Edinburgh Fringe.

-In ITV's series The Last Detective, featuring "Dangerous" Davies, Hughes played his friend, the perpetually unemployed and well-read "Mod Lewis" (he spends all his time at the library to save on heating).
+In ITV's series The Last Detective, featuring "Dangerous" Davies, Hughes played Davies' friend, the perpetually unemployed and well-read "Mod Lewis" who spends all his time at the library to save on heating.
 He played Eileen Grimshaw's love interest Pat in the British soap Coronation Street.

-In 2003, Hughes voiced the part of Finbar the clockwork Shark, one of seven plastic bath toys which come to life whenever no-one is watching in the children's television series Rubbadubbers, shown on CBeebies in the United Kingdom for pre-school children.
+Between 2002 and 2005, Hughes voiced the part of Finbar the clockwork Shark, one of seven plastic bath toys which come to life whenever nobody is watching in the 2002 to 2005 children's television series Rubbadubbers, shown on CBeebies in the United Kingdom between 2002 and 2008 for pre-school children.

 He played Sergeant Lake in the ITV Agatha Christie's Marple production of They Do It with Mirrors, which was broadcast on 1 January 2010.

-Hughes played Brendan in the film version of Tony Hawks' book, Round Ireland with a Fridge (2010).
-He also played the lead in the film adaptation of Spike Milligan's comic novel, Puckoon.
-Hughes also voiced Tapir in the three Robbie the Reindeer films.
+Hughes played Brendan in the film version of Tony Hawks' book Round Ireland with a Fridge (2010).
+He played the lead in the film adaptation of Spike Milligan's comic novel, Puckoon, and he voiced Tapir in the three Robbie the Reindeer films.

 He appeared in Casualty in 2015.